KillariDev/PrivateWorldDiscovery/README.md

 8) x = 5, y = 5, doorRight = closed
 ```

-The other explorers need to send us information about all the doors of all the rooms they know about, which is 4 information points per room.
+Each explorer needs to respond with information about the states of the doors for all the rooms they know, providing up to four data points per room.

+#### Optimizing Data Representation
+To reduce the amount of data exchanged, we can eliminate redundancy in door states.
+Adjacent rooms inherently contain information about each other's doors.
+For instance:

-We can perform some optimizations on this data amount.
-Nearby rooms have some information about the other nearby rooms, as if there's a room on right with a door on left, then the room on left must have door to the right.
-This means that you can uniquily represent a room with only variables: $X$, $Y$, $doorUp$, $doorRight$, no need to have variables $doorDown$, $doorLeft$ as these are stored in the nearby room already.
+- If a room on the right has a left door, the room on the left must have a corresponding right door.

+Thus, a room can be uniquely represented using only the following variables: $X$, $Y$, $doorUp$, $doorLeft$, no need to have variables $doorDown$, $doorRight$ as these are stored in the nearby room already.
 This means we can modify our query to be:
 ```
-1-4) as before
+1) x = 5, y = 5, doorUp = open
+2) x = 5, y = 5, doorUp = closed
+3) x = 5, y = 5, doorLeft = open
+4) x = 5, y = 5, doorLeft = closed
 5) x = 5, y = 6, doorUp = open
 6) x = 5, y = 6, doorUp = closed
 7) x = 6, y = 5, doorLeft = open
 8) x = 6, y = 5, doorLeft = closed
 ```

-And now the query repliers do not need to send data about the duplicate doors.

-Now, when an explorer moves to a room, they query all the other explorers information about the room with PSI.
-This works, but still leaks some information that we would prefer to keep private; if a door match is found, they know that the explorer they are communicating with has been there, and if there's no match, they know they haven't been there before.
-The explorer also knows if they are first to discover the room before as well.
-In the current protocol this is a mandatory information, as if nobody has been in the room or its neighbours, the explorer generates a completely new room for it.
+With this optimized query structure, explorers only need to respond with unique door data, avoiding duplication.

+#### Handling Information Privacy
+When an explorer moves to a new room, they query other explorers using PSI to gather information about the room's state.
+However, this process still reveals certain pieces of information that we might prefer to keep private:

+1) If a door match is found, the querying explorer learns that the responder has visited the room.
+2) If no match is found, the querying explorer deduces that the responder has not visited the room.
+3) The querying explorer also discovers whether they are the first to explore the room.

+In the current protocol, this leakage is unavoidable since discovering whether a room or its neighbors are unexplored is critical for generating new rooms.

 ### Hiding information on who has been in the location
-We can improve our PSI protocol by aggregating all the queries from all the explorers participating in a single query together, so that the explorer will no longer know where the data came from.
-We need to establish a communication protocol between the querier and the replier in a manner that the querier does not know on which explorer they are communicating with.
+We can enhance the PSI protocol by aggregating all queries and responses from participating explorers into a single, unified process.
+This ensures that the querying explorer cannot deduce which specific explorer provided the information.
+To achieve this, we need a communication protocol that obscures the identity of the responder while maintaining the integrity of the data exchange.

-This can be achieved using a relay services, an explorer communicates their information to a relay service, and the relay service will then communicate this information to the querier.
-The relay can be whoever, who can keep the secret on who communicated with them, but even this is not mandatory, as you could use a TOR or similar protocol to communicate with a relay.
-Now the querier do not know the explorer they are chatting with, but still some information is leaded as the PSI protocol is done via each set of at the same time.

-This could be further improved by having the relay to collect the responses at once and then sending them at once to the querier, or we could also use some other network and over time send all the replies in a random order.
-However, this is quite complicated and error prone, especially as the information might get lost on the way.
-The PSI protocols also require multiple back and forth communications.
-Even if all this were to work fine, we still leak some information, as the querier gets information on how many explorers have already seen some door.
+#### Using a Relay Service for Anonymity
+One way to implement this is by introducing a relay service.
+Explorers send their information to the relay, which then forwards it to the querier.
+The relay acts as a neutral intermediary, preventing the querier from knowing the identity of the responder.
+To further reinforce anonymity:

+- The relay service can be any trusted or semi-trusted party capable of keeping communication origins private.
+Alternatively, explorers can use anonymity-preserving protocols like - TOR to interact with the relay, minimizing trust requirements.
+This approach ensures that the querier only receives aggregated responses, eliminating direct links between responses and individual explorers.

+#### Mitigating Timing and Order Leaks
+Despite using a relay service, timing or order of responses may still leak some information.
+For instance:

+If responses arrive sequentially, the querier might deduce how many explorers participated or infer patterns based on response order.
+To address this:

+1) **Batching Responses**: The relay can aggregate all responses and send them to the querier in a single batch, masking individual participants.
+2) **Randomized Delivery**: The relay could distribute responses over time in a random order, further obscuring their origins.

+#### Challenges with Relay-Based Systems
+While these techniques enhance privacy, they introduce additional complexity and potential issues:

+1) **Reliability**: Messages could be lost or delayed, particularly with randomized delivery or over noisy networks.
+2) **Protocol Complexity**: PSI protocols typically require multiple back-and-forth exchanges, and adding a relay increases the overhead.

+#### Residual Information Leakage
+Even with these measures, some information leakage is unavoidable.
+For example:

+- The querier can infer how many explorers have encountered a particular door based on the number of matches found in the PSI results.

+Although this information leakage is minimal compared to direct interactions, further advancements in privacy-preserving techniques or alternative PSI protocols may be required to fully mitigate this issue.

-### Hiding information on the count of explorers that have been in the location
+### Concealing the count of explorers traces
-It's an interesting question whether if it's possible to improve our protocol in a way that when explorers share information it would not actually be known if they have been in that location, but the room would be completely generated from the inputs of the other explorers.
-It would not matter if they have been in the room or not.

-The challenge here is that some people can know what the room should look like, while other explorers do not know.
-So somehow we need to figure out which of the explorers know the result of the room and who do not, while at the same not actually know if any one the explorers know this information.
+Improving the protocol to fully obscure whether explorers have visited a location while still allowing the room to be deterministically generated from valid inputs presents a unique challenge.
+Specifically, some explorers may know the correct state of a room, while others may not.
+The task is to combine their inputs without revealing who possesses accurate information — or even whether any such information exists.

+#### Problem Statement
+The requirements for the protocol are as follows:

+- **Input Handling**: Some explorers possess correct information about the room's state, while others do not.
+- **Output Generation**: The protocol must:
+    1) Accurately generate the room if valid information exists.
+    2) Produce random a room if no valid information is provided.
+    3) Ensure the querier cannot determine whether the room is accurate or random.

+**Anonymity**: The protocol must not reveal which explorers, if any, contributed valid information.

+#### Challenges
+The primary difficulty lies in ensuring that the process is entirely anonymous.
+Explorers who know the correct state of a room must contribute their inputs in a way that cannot be distinguished from those who do not.
+This prevents the querier from inferring the presence or absence of knowledgeable explorers based on the result of the protocol.

+If a solution to this challenge exists, it could enable the room to be reliably generated without any information leakage about prior explorer activity.
+However, as of now, finding such a solution remains an open problem.

 The problem statement for this protocol is as follows:
 > - There's multiple people with real information about the variable